Global Partners outreach

 Greater Europe Missions

-• John & Amy Rozelle- Portland State University
+• John & Amy- Portland State University

 • Jay & Marnie Starrett- Germany